Anthonysokolov/sugar-secure/README.md

 # Sugar Secure

-Sugar Secure is a decentralized application running on the Blockstack blockchain designed to securely store glucose data for diabetics Users can upload their blood sugar readings and have them securely stored on Gaia, Blockstack's decentralized storage system
+Sugar Secure is a decentralized application running on the Blockstack blockchain designed to securely store glucose data for diabetics <br>
+Users can upload their blood sugar readings and have them securely stored on Gaia, Blockstack's decentralized storage system <br>
-Created at Lehman Hacks 2019 - Winner for best use of Blockstack
+Created at Lehman Hacks 2019 - Winner for best use of Blockstack <br>
+Developed with the aid of Blockstack's Animal Kingdom sample repo

 ## Available Scripts